Exploring The Best Web Crawlers For SEO

 Identifying Malicious Crawlers

-Identifying malicious crawlers involves checking user agents, including the full user agent string, user agent string desktop, user agent string, and IP addresses in site records.
+Identifying malicious crawlers involves checking user agents, including the whole user agent string, user agent string desktop, user agent string, and IP addresses in site records.

 You can differentiate between legitimate and malicious web crawlers by analyzing these characteristics.
 This helps you take appropriate action to protect your website from potential threats.